hafiztsalavin/simple-jwt-go/README.md

 # SIMPLE JWT GO

-This is just a simple API in Go, with basic authentication using JWT tokens and user management.
+This is just a simple API in Go, with basic authentication using JWT tokens, user management and sets it to cookie for further Access.
 All written in GO with a PostgreSQL databases.

 ## Goals of this project: